Interview with Caspar van der Poel - social media day June 30

 Finally, a few tips for your grocery list.
 These products help your body adapt and protect itself during these hot summer days:

-Apricots, watermelon, lime, peach, orange, asparagus, Brussels sprouts, bamboo, bok choy, broccoli, Chinese cabbage, radish, corn, cucumber, white mushrooms, snow peas, spinach, pumpkin, watercress, seaweed, coriander, mint, and dill.
+Apricots, watermelon, lime, peach, orange, asparagus, Brussels sprouts, bamboo, bok choy, broccoli, Chinese cabbage, radish, corn, cucumber, white mushrooms, snow peas, spinach, pumpkin, watercress, seaweed, cilantro, mint, and dill.

 With thanks to Madelèn Vernooij, acupuncturist in De Meern and IJsselstein